SaschaWillems/ModernVkTriangle/README.md

 This will write a Visual Studio 2022 solution file to the `build` folder.
 The generator (-G) depends on your IDE, you can find a list of those [here](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html).
 As an alternative you can use [cmake-gui](https://cmake.org/cmake/help/latest/manual/cmake-gui.1.html).

+## Validation layers

+Vulkan was designed to minimize driver overhead.
+While that *can* result in better performance, it also removes many of the safeguards that APIs like OpenGL had and puts that responsibility into your hands.
+If you misuse Vulkan the driver is free to crash.
+So even if your app works on one GPU, it doesn't guarantee that it works on others.
+On the other hand, the Vulkan specification defines valid usages for all functionality.
+And with the [validation layers](https://github.com/KhronosGroup/Vulkan-ValidationLayers), an easy-to-use tool to check for that exists.

+Validation layers can be enabled in code, but the easier option is to download the [LunarG Vulkan SDK](https://vulkan.lunarg.com/sdk/home) and enable the layers via the [Vulkan Configurator GUI](https://vulkan.lunarg.com/doc/view/latest/windows/vkconfig.html).
+Once they're enabled, any improper use of the API will be logged to the command line window of our application.

+> **Note:** You should always have the validation layers enabled when developing with Vulkan.
+This makes sure you write spec-compliant code that properly works on other systems.

 ## Shading language

 Vulkan does consume shaders in an intermediate format [SPIR-V](https://www.khronos.org/spirv/).
 This decouples the API from the actual shading language.
 Initially only GLSL was supported, but in 2025 there are more and better options.
 One of those is [Slang](https://github.com/shader-slang) and that's what we'll be using for this tutorial.
 The language itself is more modern than GLSL and offers some convenient features.